CMHAAorg/cmhaa-website/site/content/about-us.md

           When Melinda isn’t working, you’ll find her enjoying backyard cricket with her family and friends, on the tennis court or doing “the bay” with one of her running friends or gorgeous collie, Watson.
         our_board_quote: ""
+      - our_board_name: FELICITY MCDOWELL
+        our_board_description: >-
+          Felicity McDowell is the Legal Director of the Consumer Health business of the Johnson & Johnson family of companies in Australia and New Zealand and has held this role for many years.

+          She is passionate about people and mental wellbeing and openly shares her lived experience.
+Felicity co-leads the companies’ Mental Health Diplomats Employee Resource Group and is an Accredited Mental Health First Aider.

+          Felicity loves being in and around the water and is learning synchronised swimming with her 8-year-old daughter Genevieve.
+        our_board_quote: ""
+        our_board_title: Legal Director, Johnson & Johnson Family of Companies
+        our_board_image: img/felicity2.jpg
+        our_board_linkedin: ""
       - our_board_name: BERKELEY COX
         our_board_image: img/berkely-cox.jpg
         our_board_title: Chief Executive Partner, KWM Australia